Skip to Content

 Instant Pot Frozen Stew Meat

 You will now have tender beef and vegetables in a thick broth to enjoy!
-You can try our slow cooker stew too and see which you prefer.
+Then try our slow cooker stew too and see which you prefer.
+Depending on how much time I have to prep things in the morning is how I decide which way I will cook this.

 Instant Pot Stew Meat Recipes